simphony/SimNanoDOME/docs/usage.md

 from osp.wrappers.simnanodome import NanoDOMESession
 ```

-Read the [operation modes section](#operation-modes) to get an overview on what
+Read the [simulation workflows section](#simulation-workflows) to get an overview on what
-each one does and how the coupling and linking works for each case.
+each one does.

 ## Simulation inputs

-Regardless of the operation mode, the inputs of a SimNanoDOME simulation are
+Regardless of the simulation workflow of choice, the inputs of a SimNanoDOME
-instantiated as CUDS objects using the ontology entities from the `nanofoam`
+simulation are instantiated as CUDS objects using the ontology entities
-namespace.
+from the `nanofoam` namespace.

 ```python
 from osp.core.namespaces import nanofoam
 ```

-The pattern of CUDS objects that SimNanoDOME expects depends on its operation
+The pattern of CUDS objects that SimNanoDOME expects depends on the simulation workflow,
-mode, although it is roughly the same for all of them.
+although it is roughly the same for all of them.
 To launch a simulation,
 you will have to instantiate CUDS objects matching any of the patterns depicted
-on the figures from the [operation modes section](#operation-modes).
+on the figures from the [simulation workflows section](#simulation-workflows).
 It is
 suggested that you do it in SimPhoNy's default session, and then transfer them
 to the adequate sessions depending on the operation mode.
 A code example of how
 to initialize the CUDS objects is provided in